zeek/zeek-docs/scripts/base/frameworks/telemetry/options.zeek.rst

    ID for the metrics exporter.
 This is used as the 'endpoint' label value when exporting data to Prometheus.
 In a cluster setup, this defaults to the name of the node in the cluster configuration.
-Zeek overrides any value provided in zeek_init or earlier at startup if the environment variable ZEEK_METRICS_ENDPOINT_NAME is defined.

 .. zeek:id:: Telemetry::metrics_port
-   :source-code: base/frameworks/telemetry/options.zeek 12 12
+   :source-code: base/frameworks/telemetry/options.zeek 11 11

    :Type: :zeek:type:`port`
    :Attributes: :zeek:attr:`&redef`
    :Default: ``0/unknown``

    Port used to make metric data available to Prometheus scrapers via HTTP.
-Zeek overrides any value provided in zeek_init or earlier at startup if the environment variable ZEEK_METRICS_PORT is defined.